There are distinct watershed moments for the average hip-hop listener of a certain age:

 The rest of it I don’t recall.
 I know this probably doesn’t read well and there are probably better freestyles out there.
 Heck, I’ve probably witnessed some.
 But the genuine improvisational agility of those 12 or so bars was fucking astounding to hear dropped live, on the radio.
 Not a single curse-word, but the verse completely dissects a political sex-scandal that seemed like it was still happening, in a rhyme composed and spoken in real time.
 I was already a Mudkids fan, but this verse made me an acolyte.

 EDIT: I found the cassette and ripped that thing quick before it popped.
 Here’s the freestyle in question.
 Russ’s first verse is good.
-His second, which starts at 1:37 is, despite my previous equivocation, actually the greatest freestyle I’ve ever heard.
+His second verse is, despite my previous equivocation, the greatest freestyle I’ve ever heard.
+It starts at 1:37, go listen.
 It’s unparalleled. @rustymk2 is the GOAT.